allmanaj/or-where/README.md

 # OrWhere
 OrWhere is a Laravel inspired filter builder for Javascript arrays.
-It allows the dynamic building of complex filters using the `where`, `orWhere` and `whereIncludes` methods.
+It allows the dynamic building of complex filters using the `where`, `orWhere`, `whereIncludes` and `whereIn` methods.

 ## Example
 OrWhere allows the writing of more user-friendly code when filtering through a large arrays of Objects (e.g. information from a database).
 Here's an example without and with orWhere: